Current Board Members

 Valentine McKay-Riddell, PhD, MACP is the founder and President of the Board of Directors of Orenda Healing International (OHI).
 Orenda is a 501.c.3 nonprofit research institute and service organization promoting individual and community health and wellbeing, based in Santa Fe, NM, since 1992.

 Born a “Navy brat” in Orlando, Florida, she has lived in Canada, Mexico, and much of the United States, and has traveled in England, Ireland, and the British West Indies.
 She studied creative writing, education and child psychology at the University of Texas in Austin, painting and sculpture at the University of Nebraska in Omaha, and Arts and Consciousness at John F. Kennedy University in Orinda, California.
 She holds a PhD in Transpersonal Psychology and a Master’s degree in Counseling Psychology from the Institute of Transpersonal Psychology (ITP) in Palo Alto, California, and a BFA in painting and sculpture from the San Francisco Art Institute.
-She has taught as adjunct faculty for ITP’s Global PhD program, Southwestern College in Santa Fe, and is currently teaching for Cherry Hill Seminary in Columbia, South Carolina.
+She has taught as adjunct faculty for ITP’s Global PhD program, Southwestern College in Santa Fe, and Cherry Hill Seminary in Columbia, South Carolina.

 She has taught art-making to young people and adults since 1965, and Healing Art – a blend of shamanism and art-making which she developed in 1984 to heal herself of cancer – to AIDS and cancer patients; incarcerated, homeless, and challenged youth; developmentally disabled adults; and women in transition in Texas, California, Oregon, and New Mexico.
 She is a certified Reiki Master in the Usui Lineage.